jkrems/proposal-pkg-exports/README.md

 The `package.json` `"exports"` interface will only be respected for bare specifiers, e.g. `import _ from 'lodash'` where the specifier `'lodash'` doesn’t start with a `.` or `/`.

-`"exports"` works in concert with the `package.json` `"type": "module"` signifier that a package can be imported as ESM by Node.
-`"exports"` by itself does not signify that a package should be treated as ESM, but `"exports"` is currently ignored for packages `require`d as CommonJS.
+`"exports"` works in concert with the `package.json` `"type": "module"` signifier that a package can be imported as ESM by Node - `"exports"` by itself does not signify that a package should be treated as ESM.
-Extending this feature to CommonJS may occur in the future, but issues of backward compatibility would need to be addressed.
-At the moment `"exports"` is limited to ESM packages or dual ESM/CommonJS packages that are imported as ESM.

-For `"type": "module"` packages with both `"main"` and `"exports"`, a main entrypoint defined by `"exports"` takes precedence over one defined by `"main"`.
-This allows a package to be importable as either ESM or CommonJS.
-If a `package.json` lacks `"exports"` but includes `"type": "module"`, `"main"` defines the package’s ESM entrypoint.
+This feature can be supported for both CommonJS and ES modules.

 For packages that only have a main and no exports, `"exports": false` can be used as a shorthand for `"exports": {}` providing an encapsulated package.